hayley76/TailscaleTakeHome/README.md

 ## Prerequisites

 - A Tailscale account
      - Which you can create an account by going to https://tailscale.com/ and selecting the "Get Started" button.
 Follow the instructions for creating a personal account.
+- Azure VM
-- Azure VM.
-You can follow the instructions listed here https://learn.microsoft.com/en-us/azure/virtual-machines/linux/quick-create-portal?tabs=ubuntu for creating a VM and deploying Linux Ubuntu onto it.
+     - You can follow the instructions listed here https://learn.microsoft.com/en-us/azure/virtual-machines/linux/quick-create-portal?tabs=ubuntu for creating a VM and deploying Linux Ubuntu onto it.
 - Terraform
+    - Run the following command in your VM console:
+      - sudo apt update && sudo apt install terraform
 - Git
+      - You can install onto your VM by running the following commands:
+         - sudo apt update
+         - sudo apt install git
+         - git --version

 ## Setup Instructions